elexis-eu/lexonomy/INSTALL.md

 # Preliminary remarks

-Lexonomy is written in [Node.js](https://nodejs.org/en/), which means it runs on both Linux and Windows and you don't need to compile or build anything (yourself).
-You do need an environment with a working `Node.JS executable`.
+Lexonomy's backend is written in [Node.js](https://nodejs.org/en/) and currently being rewritten into [Python](https://python.org).
+That means that as of now you need a working instalation of Node and Python 3.

 You also need to download the source code from this repository into a directory on your computer.